robstewart57/rdf4h/README.md

 * To improve the benchmarked performance of the existing `RDF` instances, and to add new optimised instances of `RDF`.
-Pull requests welcome!
-See the "Adding new RDF implementations" section below.
+Pull requests of this kind especially welcome!

 * Add new benchmarks to the criterion benchmark suite in the `bench/` directory.
 It currently benchmarks all `RDF` instances for `query`